besch/openfork_desktop/README.md

 **Zero Setup**: We distinguish ourselves by handling the complex AI models (Wan2.1, Hunyuan, etc) and Docker containers automatically behind the scenes.
 You just click "Start".

+The app wraps our open-source [Python Client](https://github.com/besch/openfork_client), ensuring you run the exact same verified code as the rest of the network.

 ---

 ## For Developers